malcommac/Hydra/ARCHITECTURE.md

 This is the basic architecture of the Promise: in the next chapter we'll look about how some interested operators are implemented.

 ## Looking inside operators
-Before looking into the internals we need to define some elements:

 - `sourcePromise` is the promise on the left of an operator
 - `nextPromise` is the promise returned by the operator as the result of its transformation (if any).

 ### `.then()`
-`.then` operator is used to get the fulfilled value of a source promise.
-There are three different `.then` variant based upon the type of `next promise` you will get.

-#### `.then` to get resolve a promise and get its fulfilled value
-It's the simplest form of `then`: it does not make any transformation to the output and it can be used only to resolve and get fulfilled value of the `sourcePromise`.
+In its simplest form `then` is used to resolve a chain and get the value if it fullfill: it simply defines a closure you can execute for this event but not transformations of the Promise's output are allowed.
+Get a look at implementation:

 ```swift
 @discardableResult